AerospaceNU/better-engine-control-software/src/README.md

 An `IPhysicalBoundary` is responsible reading and writing to sensors and effectors.

-A `ICommBoundary` is responsible for communications for the operator both ways
+A `ICommBoundary` is responsible for communications from the ECS software to the operator

 `WatchDog` is responsible for monitoring and alerting abnormal sensor readings
     - it uses another data type, an `IRedline`, that represents a condition that we expect the sensors to be in